Three-dimensional magnetohydrodynamics system forced by space-time white noise: Introduction

-At this point one may turn to the theory of stochastic integrals such as the Ito's integral in hope for some help; such integrals have been known to be extendable to a wider class of semi-martingales and discovered remarkable applications in the real world.
-However, its limitations have also been noticed over decades (e.g. \cite[pg.
+Although one may turn to the theory of stochastic integrals such as the It$\hat{\mathrm{o}}$'s integrals at this point, its limitations have also been noticed over decades (e.g., \cite[pg.
 6]{GIP15}, \cite[pg.
-1548]{H11}); Ito's integral requires an ``arrow of time,'' specifically a filtration and adapted integrands, a probability measure because it is defined as the $L^{2}$-limit of appropriate approximations, and the integrand must have the $L^{2}$-orthogonal increments.
-In order to complement the theory of Ito's integrals, Lyons developed a theory of rough path (\cite{L98, LQ02}).
-As stated on \cite[pg.
-28]{LQ02}, rough path is informally a continuous path on which a sequence of iterated path integrals may be constructed.
-Recall (e.g. \cite[pg.
-405]{FV10b}) that a fractional Brownian motion (fBm) $\beta^{H}$ with Hurst parameter $H \in (0,1)$ is not a semi-martingale (\cite[pg.
-12--13]{BHOZ08}), and thus the Ito's integral cannot be extended to fBm.
-Nevertheless, using rough path theory, we may still construct a path-wise integral with respect to fBm (see \cite[Proposition 15.5]{FV10b}).
-Subsequently, Gubinelli in \cite{G04} extended the Lyon's rough path theory furthermore; we refer to \cite{FV10a, GT10, H11, HW13} for further study and applications of rough path theory.
-As one of the most prominent examples of a result inspired from the rough path theory, let us briefly discuss recent developments of the KPZ equation (\ref{4}); this discussion will be relevant anyhow because we will subsequently need the notions of renormalizations.
-The KPZ equation as an interface model of flame propagation was first derived in \cite[Equation (1)]{KPZ86} as
+1548]{H11}).
+In order to complement the theory of It$\hat{\mathrm{o}}$'s integrals, Lyons developed a theory of rough path (\cite{L98, LQ02}).
+Subsequently, Gubinelli \cite{G04} extended the Lyon's rough path theory; we refer to \cite{FV10a, FV10b, GT10, H11, HW13} for further study and applications of rough path theory.
+As one of the most prominent examples of a result inspired from the rough path theory, let us briefly discuss recent developments of the KPZ equation (\ref{4}).
+The KPZ equation, an interface model of flame propagation, was derived in \cite[Equation (1)]{KPZ86} as

-where $h(x,t)$ represents the interface height, $\lambda > 0$ is the coupling strength, $x \in \mathbb{S}^{1}$ and $\xi_{h}$ is the STWN.
-Following \cite[pg.
-562]{H13}, inspired by the Cole-Hopf transform, let us consider a multiplicative stochastic heat equation